larme/hua/README.md

 - No sane error messages, no error codes line numbers!

-- No test cases!
+- No enough test cases yet!

-  - A repl may be needed for test cases.
+  - A repl may be needed for some test cases.

 - Currently every hua file need to begin with some initializing codes mainly to import standard macros into the hua file (see examples.hua).
 This should be done automatically.